-- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of chlorophyll a $(2.0 \ \mu g/L)$ were recorded at TTC station.
-The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.7 to 2.0 $\mu g/L$).
+- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of chlorophyll a (ranging from 2.2 μ g/L to 2.5 μ g/L) were recorded at TTC and KS stations.
+The non-compliance results were similar to the control stations M_A and M_B (ranging from 2.2 μ g/L to 2.4 μ g/L).
 It is believed that exceedances were caused by natural fluctuation/disturbance on marine water quality.
-Therefore, all exceedances are considered non-project related.
+Therefore, exceedances are considered non-project related. - 4.1.8 Non-compliance of NH3-N was recorded at KS station at 0.05 mg/L. The non-compliance could be affected by the rainstorm event occurred on 4th June 2009.
+Therefore, exceedance is considered non-project related.